homebysix/ejdotcom/content/posts/escrow-buddy-reminders.md

 ![](../images/eb-logout-self-service.png)

-The smart group criteria used to scope this policy would be the same as the criteria being used to set `GenerateNewKey` to `true` when deploying Escrow Buddy.
+The smart group criteria used to scope this Self Service policy would be the same as the criteria being used to set `GenerateNewKey` to `true` when deploying Escrow Buddy.

+In order to facilitate the log out, the Self Service policy could execute a script or one-line process, or you could configure the policy with a Restart payload in place of logging out.
+Either will work.

 ### Munki: Managed Software Center